manel1874/learning_rust/ownership/concepts.md

 1. Each value in Rust has an owner.
 2. There can only be one owner at a time.
-3. When the owner foes out of scope, the value will be dropped.
+3. When the owner goes out of scope, the value will be dropped.

-Definition (scope of variavles):
+Definition (scope of variables):
 - A scope is the range within a program for which an item is valid.

+## The rules of references

+1. At any given time, you can have either
+-- one mutable reference or
+-- any number of immutable references
+2. References must always be valid.